memph1024/swapdex-documentation/docs/what-to-try/validator.md

 !!! tip
     The most common way for a beginner to run a validator is on a VPS running Linux.
 You may choose whatever VPS providers that you prefer.

-We benchmarked the transactions weights on the Smart Dex Chain Testnet on standard hardware.
+We benchmarked the transactions weights on the Kusari network on standard hardware.
 We recommend that validators run at least the standard hardware to ensure they can process all blocks in time.
 The following are not minimum requirements, but if you decide to run with less than this, beware that you might have a performance issue.

 ### Lower-end Hardware :